Cannibalism in Europe: Prehistory

 The archaeological site of Herxheim in southwestern Germany was a ritual center and a mass grave formed by people of the Linear Pottery culture in Neolithic Europe.
 It contained the scattered remains of more than 1000 individuals from different, in some cases faraway regions, who died around 5000 BCE.
 Whether they were war captives or human sacrifices is unclear, but the evidence indicates that their corpses were spit-roasted whole and then consumed.

 At Fontbrégoua Cave in southeastern France, the remains of six people who lived about 7,000 years ago were found (two children, one adolescent, and three adults), in addition to animal bones.
 The patterns of cut marks indicate that both humans and animals were skinned and processed in similar ways.
 Since the human victims were all processed at the same time, the primary excavator, Paola Villa, suspects that they all belonged to the same family or extended family and were killed and butchered together, probably during some violent conflict.
 Others have argued that the traces were caused by defleshing rituals preceding a secondary burial, but the fact that both humans and wild and domestic animals were processed in the same way makes this unlikely; moreover, Villa argues that the observed traces better fit a typical butchering process than a secondary burial.

-Researchers have also found physical evidence of cannibalism from more recent times, including from Prehistoric Britain.
-In 2001, archaeologists at the University of Bristol found evidence of cannibalism practised around 2000 years ago in Gloucestershire, South West England.
-This is in agreement with Ancient Roman reports that the Celts in Britain practised human sacrifice, killing and eating captured enemies as well as convicted criminals.
+In 2001, archaeologists at the University of Bristol speculated that a human femur dating from the late Iron Age discovered in a cave in Gloucestershire, South West England may have been fractured for the purposes of marrow extraction.
+However, later analysis showed that the treatment of the remains was consistent with more general Iron Age mortuary practices and presented almost no evidence for cannibalism.